 Now there is a better alternative.

 It starts with a mastectomy performed through a very small incision rather than the large across-the-breast scar that used to be the norm.
 The breast implant is placed during the mastectomy surgery, eliminating the need for painful and prolonged tissue expander appointments.
-Dr. Cassileth uses a natural collagen substance called acellular dermal matrix, or ADM to create an internal bra to support the implant.
+Our doctors use a natural collagen substance called acellular dermal matrix, or ADM to create an internal bra to support the implant.
 With this method, the breast can be recreated in a more natural position than typical breast reconstruction, and looks good even immediately after the surgery.
 Dr. Cassileth's technique yields a very symmetric cosmetic result, and can produce virtually any desired breast size.
 The final scar is minimal, or it may even be completely absent.
 The results are beautiful, natural-looking breasts.

 Dr. Cassileth's study was published in the Annals of Plastic Surgery: Click to view abstract (PDF)